-- 1) Strategy and planning agencies clearly define the data governance program's values, vision and mission and compose a business-aligned strategy for governing and managing data as an organisational asset. - 2) Organisational Structures & Roles & Responsibilities agencies ensure accountability and decision-making authority for data-related activities are appropriately assigned and formalised at all levels of the organisation. - Organisational Enablers agencies ensure the organisational environment is an enabler of good data governance.
+- Strategy and planning agencies clearly define the data governance program's values, vision and mission and compose a business-aligned strategy for governing and managing data as an organisational asset. - Organisational Structures & Roles & Responsibilities agencies ensure accountability and decision-making authority for data-related activities are appropriately assigned and formalised at all levels of the organisation. - 3) Organisational Enablers agencies ensure the organisational environment is an enabler of good data governance.
 This means ensuring there is a strong motivation (or 'will') to achieve good data governance by having sustained buy-in and investment from senior leadership, as well as fostering a strong organisational data culture.
-It also means ensuring the organisation has the requisite capability (or 'skill') to achieve good data governance, both in terms of workforce capabilities, as well as appropriate tools and technologies. - 4) Data Management agencies ensure their data governance program has oversight of core data management functions (e.g. data quality, storage, security, business insights etc.), for example, as outlined by the internationally recognised Data Management Body of Knowledge Guide (DAMA-DMBOK).
+It also means ensuring the organisation has the requisite capability (or 'skill') to achieve good data governance, both in terms of workforce capabilities, as well as appropriate tools and technologies. - Data Management agencies ensure their data governance program has oversight of core data management functions (e.g. data quality, storage, security, business insights etc.).